cursed-halo/bioinformatics-site/src/content/homepage/index.md

 ---
 banner:
-  title: "Scale design & dev operations with Avocode Enterprise"
+  title: "Scale design & dev operations with Avocode Enterprise & More"
   content: "A fully integrated suite of authentication & authoriz products, Stytch’s platform removes the headache of."
   image: /images/banner-img.png
   button: